-Founded in 1905, the club played at three grounds within the city before settling at El Vivero.
+Founded in August 1905, the CD Badajoz played at three grounds within the city before settling at El Vivero.
 Opened in 1917 and situated north of the River Guadiana which runs through the centre of the city, El Vivero saw second division football as recently as 1998.
-It was basic, quirky and dog-eared, but it has character and history.
+It was basic, quirky and dog-eared, but it had character and history.
 For it was here that CD Badajoz won promotion to La Segunda for the first time in 1953.
 They stayed in the second tier for seven seasons, before returning to the Tercera in 1960.
 Two further, season-long visits to La Segunda occurred in the sixties, before the club endured a 25 year-long spell in the Tercera and Segunda B.The only cover was found on the south west side of the ground and this was only a short 25 metre cantilevered cover, which was erected in the sixties.
 The remain three sides were open terracing, with the south-east end featuring a larger "kop" behind the goal.

 CD Badajoz finally returned to La Segunda in 1992 and El Vivero continued to serve as the club's home stadium until 22 November 1998.
 The final match at El Vivero saw Barcelona B defeated by a single goal, scored by Sandro.
 Work had commenced on a new stadium to the west of the city in September 1997 and it was clearly designed with La Primera in mind.
 El Vivero was kept open by the local municipality until late 2009, when a 4.8 million euro development saw it replaced with a smaller, more modern one-sided stadium and a sports centre.

 Estadio Nuevo Vivero is the largest stadium in Extremadura with a capacity of 15,598.
 Situated on the south bank of the Guadiana, about a mile to the west of the city, it was built at a cost of 4.5 million euros with funding from Extremadura’s regional government.
 Results in the mid-1990's had been promising, with the final three seasons at the old El Vivero ground seeing the club finish in sixth position.
-Unfortunately, that dream of top flight football never quite came off and after spending beyond their means, particularly in the early 2000’s on a host of Argentinean players, CD Badajoz nearly popped its clogs.
-In a last minute deal in July 2006 with the President of AD Cerro de Reyes, their debts were paid-off, but they lost their place in Segunda 2b to his club.
+Unfortunately, that dream of top flight football never quite came off and after spending beyond their means, particularly in the early 2000’s on a host of Argentinian players, CD Badajoz nearly popped its clogs.
+In a last minute deal in July 2006 with the President of AD Cerro de Reyes, their debts were paid-off, but they lost their place in Segunda B to his club.
 Very Faustian!

 |Nuevo Vivero - Big enough as it is thank you.|